mocklis/mocklis.docs/source/introduction/index.rst

     {
     }

 This will of course not compile in its current form.
-However, the MocklisClass attribute enables a refactoring action in Visual Studio.
+However, the presence of the MocklisClass attribute enables a refactoring action in Visual Studio.

 .. image:: UpdateMocklisClass.png

 *At the moment, this is all the MocklisClass attribute does.
-It's possible that it may add other instructions to the code generator in the future but for now this is it.*
+Properties on the attribute could be used in a future release to fine-tune how the code generator works.*

-When this refactoring is used, the contents of the class is replaced with something like the following:
+When this refactoring is used, the contents of the class is replaced as follows:

 .. sourcecode:: csharp

     [MocklisClass]
     public class MockConnection : IConnection
     {
-        public MockConnection(Action<(
+        public MockConnection()
-            IPropertyStepCaller<string> ConnectionId,
-            IEventStepCaller<EventHandler<MessageEventArgs>> Receive,
-            IMethodStepCaller<Message, Task> Send)> mockSetup = null)
         {
             ConnectionId = new PropertyMock<string>(this, "MockConnection", "IConnection", "ConnectionId", "ConnectionId");
             Receive = new EventMock<EventHandler<MessageEventArgs>>(this, "MockConnection", "IConnection", "Receive", "Receive");
             Send = new FuncMethodMock<Message, Task>(this, "MockConnection", "IConnection", "Send", "Send");
-            mockSetup?.Invoke((ConnectionId, Receive, Send));
         }

         public PropertyMock<string> ConnectionId { get; }